sph-huynh/case-studies-eleventy/README.md

 Your version of Hylia ships with a Styleguide by default.
 You can see a demo of the Styleguide at <https://hylia.website/styleguide/>.

 You can edit the Styleguide by opening [`src/styleguide.njk`](https://github.com/hankchizljaw/hylia/blob/master/src/styleguide.njk).
 If you don’t want the Styleguide, delete that file and the page will vanish.

-## Sass

-Hylia is based on the [WIP v2 version of Stalfos](https://github.com/hankchizljaw/stalfos/tree/feature/v2), which currently has no documentation (I know, I’m bad).
-Here is some very basic documentation for elements of the new framework that you will encounter on this project.

 ### Configuration